A bit of history

 What has been done

-Within this framework, the University of the Basque Country team is focusing on one of the most complex tributaries of the Ebro River.
+Within this framework, the University of the Basque Country team focuses on one of the most complex tributaries of the Ebro River.
 Four study sites, each associated with a reconnected meander-wetland system, provide a unique Mediterranean-like floodplain setting.
 This landscape, long shaped by agriculture and settlement (Fig. 7), has undergone strong intensification in recent decades, increasing flood risk and exposing the system to irrigation surpluses, nutrient inputs, and encroachment on riparian zones.
 These conditions make it an ideal area to test how restoration and NbS can mitigate human-induced pressures while reinforcing the natural capacity of the water battery.

 Figure 7.
 Irrigation system map and the four studied locations.